MERN-ing-the-midnight-oil/MeepleUp/VERIFY_API_KEY.md

 2. **Check API Key Restrictions**
    - Go back to **APIs & Services → Credentials**
-   - Click on your API key: `AIzaSyCRFcOxaLQGYPlXCC9kij_BETlpTLkYimk`
+   - Click on your API key (the one from your Firebase web app config)
    - Under **API restrictions**, you have two options:

      **Option A: Don't restrict key** (Easiest for development)